larytet/genome/README.md

 ## Tools

 *  [TopHat](http://ccb.jhu.edu/software/tophat/index.shtml) is a fast splice junction mapper for RNA-Seq reads.
 It aligns RNA-Seq reads to mammalian-sized genomes using the ultra high-throughput short read aligner Bowtie, and then analyzes the mapping results to identify splice junctions between exons.
+See also [HISAT2](http://ccb.jhu.edu/software/hisat2/index.shtml)

 ### A few databases: